 You can—and should—say “thank you” to the giver when you receive a gift, but a proper appreciation should be expressed on paper and sent by mail.

 Can I use email, social media, or the phone to say “thank you”?

-You can express your thanks in those ways, but no one or all of those is adequate.
-Nothing beats a thank-you note written on paper and sent in an envelope.
+You can express your thanks in those ways, but nothing beats a thank-you note written on paper and sent in an envelope.

 If I do not like the gift, do I need to send a thank-you note?